mozilla/browserid-local-verify/README.md

 * **httpTimeout**: How long in seconds we should wait for a response when looking up a well-known document over HTTP. (default: 10)
 * **maxDelegations**: How many times authority may be delegated.
 * **insecureSSL**: When true, invalid SSL certificates are ignored (NEVER use this in production).
+* **fallback**: A domain that is authoritative when support document lookup fails for the prinicpal email address's domain.
+* **trustedIssuers**: An array of domains that will be trusted to vouch for any identity, irregardless of the authority as determined from the email addresses domain.

 ## debug output